sudhanvaghebbale/ALPI-Another-Lexer-Parser-Interpreter/README.md

     `where swipl`
 4. Put these paths in their respective files like so `#!/opt/anaconda3/envs/prolog/bin/python` and `%#!/usr/local/bin/swipl`
 5. Get current path like so `pwd`
-6. Put current path in bash script for python and swipl 1.`vim ALP`
+6. Put current path in bash script for python and swipl
+    1. `vim ALP`

 ## How to build and run ALPI?